gigasquid/gigasquid.github.io/source/_posts/2016-09-21-self-healing-code-with-clojure-dot-spec.markdown

 ;=>(1 2 3)
 ```

-If we call spec's `excercise` on it, it will return the custom sample data from the generator.
+If we call spec's `exercise` on it, it will return the custom sample data from the generator.

 ```clojure
 (s/exercise ::cleaned-earnings 1)
 ;=> ([[[1 2 3 4 5]] {:clean-elements [1 2 3 4 5]}])
 ```

-Now we can spec the function itself with `s/def`.
+Now we can spec the function itself with `s/fdef`.
 It takes the `earnings` spec for the args and the `cleaned-earnings` spec for the return value.

 ```clojure
 (s/fdef clean-bad-data